ErickOF/ErickOF/README.md

 Hi there!
 My name is Erick, I am a Computer Engineer and a Master's in Electronics student (Microelectronics/VLSI emphasis) from Costa Rica 🇨🇷.

-I'm interested in SoC Design/Verification and Machine Learning.
+I'm interested in RTL Design/Verification and Machine Learning.
 You can connect with me on [Linkedin](https://www.linkedin.com/in/erickobregonf/).

 ### **About myself:**
 * I love to learn about anything (physics, maths, astronomy, biology, culture, history, languages, sports, art, music, and so on) 😊